daronphang/coding_resources/javascript/basics.md

 ## Closures:
 Functions in Javascript form closures.
 Closure is the combination of a function and the lexical environment within which that function was declared (access to global variables).
 This environment consists of any local variables that were in-scope at the time the closure was created.
 When nested functions are created, the inner function has access to scope "above" it.

-Gives acesss to an outer function's scope from an inner function.
+Closure is a feature where an inner function has access to outer (enclosing) function's variables.
 When a function renders a function, the rendered function has access to variables not defined in global scope.
 Closure makes a function remember all variables that existed at the function's birthplace (parent function).
 Closures are created every time a function is created.
 In some languages, local variables within a function exist for just the duration of that function's execution.

 Every closure has three scopes:
 1) Local Scope (own scope).